The Beat Beginner

 If you’d prefer to use a speaker or want others to hear your kit’s audio, make sure you use something with full range support.
 Bass amps are perfect for electronic drum kits.
 Avoid guitar amps as they’re built for distortion and they’re too mid-range heavy.
 Roland, Alesis, and Simmons all make dedicated electronic amps for drums if you want to go that route.

-Powered PA speakers are also great for e-kits.
+Powered PA speakers (shop PA speakers in Europe) are also great for e-kits.
 If you’re performing live, you’ll want to plug into a full PA system.
 The bigger and badder the speaker, the bigger and badder your drums will sound.

 How to set up an electronic drum set